 Ci Wear is the “perfect accessory,” proclaims audiologist Joan Hewitt.
 Our innovative pocket allows you to secure and enclose your processor(s) within the shirt, helping to protect your device from the physical environment of your activity or your competition.
 Ci Wear is ideal for active individuals and is especially useful for younger children who do not have the ability or prefer not to wear their processors behind their ears.
 Parents no longer need to hover over their child on playgrounds, indoor gyms or in the water, to make sure their device is still attached.

-Use as a rash guard/ swim t-shirt in the water or as sports apparel on land, Ci Wear keeps you connected while offering sun protection, comfort, flexibility and confidence during all kinds of sports and recreational activities, such as;
+Use as a rashguard or swim shirt in the water or as activewear on land, Ci Wear keeps you connected, offering sun protection, comfort, flexibility and confidence during all kind of sports and recreational activities, such as;

 Swimming • Surfing • Standup Paddle Boarding • Running • Rock Climbing • Biking • Ballet/dance • Skiing • Snowboarding • Basketball • Soccer • Fitness Activities and More!